saritasa-nest/django-import-export-extensions/docs/migrate_from_original_import_export.rst

 Migrate from original `django-import-export` package
 ====================================================

-If you are already using ``django-import-export`` and want to use ``django-import-export-extensions``, you can easily switch to it and get the benefits of background import/exporting.
-First of all, install the package according to :ref:`the instruction<Installation and configuration>`.
+If you're already using ``django-import-export`` and want to take advantage of ``django-import-export-extensions`` for background import/export, the transition is simple.
+First, install the package following the provided :ref:`the instruction<Installation and configuration>`.
-And now, all you need is to change base classes of resources and admin models.
+Then, all you need to do is update the base classes for your resource and admin models.

 Migrate resources
 -----------------

-To use resources that provides import/export via Celery just change base resource classes from original package to ``CeleryResource`` / ``CeleryModelResource`` from ``django-import-export-extensions``:
+To enable import/export via Celery, simply replace the base resource classes from the original package with ``CeleryResource`` or ``CeleryModelResource`` from ``django-import-export-extensions``:

 .. code-block:: diff
     :emphasize-lines: 2,6,13